-7 Best Skateboard Grip Tapes That Don’t Destroy Shoes (Fast)
+7 Best Skateboard Grip Tapes in 2020 That Don’t Destroy Shoes (Fast)

 The worst part of skating is ripping up your shoes too fast.
 Especially if they were a nice looking pair.
 With that in mind, today’s article reviews various grip tapes so you can pick the one that is easiest on your shoes.
 I’ve also included a buying guide and talk about what I think is the best grip tape for a skateboard.
 Check it all out below.

 The grip itself is pretty simple – it’s not super sharp and sticks to decks well.
 In comparison to other brands, it isn’t as grippy as Mob grip but feels a bit grippier than Jessup.
 So it won’t shred your shoes super fast.

 A good thing about this grip is its strong adhesive backing.
 It sticks well and doesn’t come off easily.
 Finally, the stamp of this grip helps you know where the nose and tail of your board are – which some skaters might find useful.

 This grip tape comes in at 33inches in length and 9inches in width.
 Great for all sizes of skateboards and cruiser boards too.
 If you have a longboard you want to get grip in a larger size – Jessup below has some in bigger sizes.
 Check out the Grizzly grip here on Amazon.com.

 The grippiest grip tape in the market, this brand is the one you should avoid if you don’t want your shoes to get holes very quickly.
 That said, if you’re gonna skate you should be willing to sacrifice your shoes – or just make sure you get high-quality skate shoes.
 A good thing though, it does mellow out over time and has that ‘just right’ balance of sharpness.